philgentric/klik/README.md

 You can assign tags (text strings) to images that are saved in .properties files, one per image, and klik moves this metadata file with the image!

 Note: in order for movies to be displayed as animated gifs, you must have ffmpeg installed and in your path

+Fusk: you can obfuscate images, for example if you store personal pictures on a network drive.
+Becareful that if you loose the key, the content will not be recoverable!

+## TODO list

+Make the icon cache on disk evict "old" icons

+Make an installer for Mac,Linux and windows

+Try faster jpeg decoding like twelveMonkey

+Try supporting more formats via Java Advanced Imaging

+Try better down-scaling filters (not needed on mac screens, it is built-in) for example with imgscalr

+Try better EXIF for example via rkall/exiftool or apache Commons Imaging